BoyoLabs/Lexl/README.md

 # lexl
+Lexl stands for LLM Executive Logic, but thats the name of the agent.

- Lexl is a Context Data Logic (CDL) framework with the aim of enhancing the completeness and accuracy of responses from an LLM you can try Lexl now as a live gem here:
+Lexl is a Context Data Logic (CDL) framework with the aim of enhancing the completeness and accuracy of responses from an LLM.
+Best used to get more *accurate* and *complete* answers. you can try Lexl now as a live gem here:

 https://gemini.google.com/gem/1tjKNryMjVKAs9I3vKVtZtJZ1DZ8t_rms?usp=sharing